codeeverything/node-spell-checker/README.md

 ## Generating the dictionary

 A default dictionary file is provided in ```data/dic.json```, but you can run ```node gendic.js``` if you want to generate your own.
 Simply change this line ```var files = ['big.txt'];``` so that the array contains your own source text file (should be the only entry).

+## Improvements

+- Define some statistical model to better rank the suggestions.
+Cues could be taken from Peter Norvig's essay by using term frequency from the dictionary source text.
+  - Based on previous correction selections
+  - Based on common misspellings of words
+  - With context of surrounding words/grammer
+-